Christian Lell: Hertha BSC and Levante

 Seven years after making his debut with first team, he left the Bavarian side and signed for Hertha BSC on 23 June 2010.
 This ended a 17-year connection dating back to 1 July 1993 when he joined Bayern Munich's youth academy.
 His contract in Berlin ran for one year, and was automatically extended for an additional two as Hertha earned promotion to the Bundesliga.
 Lell quickly established himself as an important part of Hertha's defense, starting almost every fixture and assuming vice-captaincy of the team.
 He finished the 2010–11 season with 33 league appearances and two cup appearances.
 He would go on to 28 league appearances, two cup appearances, and an appearance in the relegation playoff.

 On 7 June 2012, Lell was released along with Patrick Ebert, Andreas Ottl, and Andre Mijatovic.
 The decision to part company with Lell came a day after he was given a five-match ban for insulting referee Wolfgang Stark during a relegation play-off match against Fortuna Düsseldorf.

 Lell signed for Levante on 11 August 2012.
 The contract is for a season plus a one-year option.
 He would go on to score two goals in 28 appearances in 2012–13 season and no goals in five appearances in the 2013–14 season.

 International career

 Christian Lell represented Germany on the Under-20 team at the 2003 FIFA World Youth Championship.

 Lell also holds Austrian citizenship.
 After voicing desire to play for the Austria national team, he was found not eligible.

 Personal life

 Lell's sister died in April 2014 at the age of 27 from cystic fibrosis.
 He started a foundation for cystic fibrosis in 2009.
-Lell is married.

-Legal issues

-Lell was arrested in January 2014 after his wife filed a report with the police.
-In 2018, Lell was charged with possession of cocaine that was in his luxury estate.